mariamadebolahamzat/alx-pre_course/README.md

-This file is mandatory in all ALX projects
+#This file is mandatory in all ALX projects
+#I love ALX School